-State law requires that all students have an EMERGENCY MEDICAL FORM completed and signed by a parent or guardian on file in the School office.
-Each student enrolled in a Barberton School must have a new Emergency Medical Form on file in our Office IMMEDIATELY.
+Each student enrolled in Barberton Elementary Schools must have emergency information entered into InfoSnap.
 Carefully complete the space for emergency numbers of people the office could contact in the event of an illness or emergency.
 These people will be contacted only in the event that we cannot contact the parent/guardian.
 If your child has a medical condition, which could require emergency attention, please notify the Office.